CodeHipster/game-of-life/README.md

 -------------
 - requirejs
 - html5 canvas
-- coffee-script (spare your fingers by writing less ;-P )
+- coffee-script (Spare your fingers by writing less ;-P )
-- gulp (to watch and compile coffee-script)
+- gulp (to watch and compile coffee-script.
+I know I can just use the coffee command, but wanted to try gulp.)
-- node/npm (to manage packages for gulp scripts)
+- node/npm (To manage packages for gulp scripts.)

 Project structure:
 ------------------